jsreport/website/_posts/merge-and-concatenate-pdfs.md

 However with further look it pops up this extension solves the most pdf generation limitations phantomjs, wkhtmltopdf or chrome has.
 Lets see this on the examples.

 ## Chrome pdf headers
 Everybody would like to use the latest css and javascript features and render pdfs using [headless chrome ](/learn/chrome-pdf).
-However chrome doesn't support it.
+However chrome doesn't support custom headers.
 It is [getting close](https://github.com/GoogleChrome/puppeteer/issues/373) but this feature will be for very long time very limited.

 The [pdf-utils](/learn/pdf-utils) comes with help.
 It lets you to make separate header template, render it into separate pdf and then merge it anywhere back to the main one.
 Even rotated on a side.